PhotoNecf/PhotoNecf/README.md

 # Web Photo Source Identification based on Neural Enhanced Camera Fingerprint [WWW2023]

 ## Updates!!
 - 【2023-02-09】: The paper was accepted by WWW 2023!
 The details of our paper are indicated in [arXiv version](https://arxiv.org/abs/2302.09228).
 We release the benchmark test set, network training codes and cryptographic codes.
-We integrate the 'supplementary experimental results' to the final paper (Appendix A & B) which will appear in *Proceedings* of WWW'23.
+We integrate the 'supplementary experimental results' to the final paper (Appendix A & B) which will be appeared in *Proceedings* of WWW'23.
 - 【2022-12-22】: We supplement the experimental results for evaluating the security of spatial splitting.
 We also supplement the results of our released model on a supplementary test dataset (1,276 RAW photos from 15 Android smartphone cameras) and a public JPEG-based dataset (34,427 JPEG photos from 35 devices), both with good performance.

 ## Introduction